Recent IDE Tracking Improvements

 The submission structure for IDEs changed in two key ways, both of which better align with the current structure for Premarket Approval (PMA) and Humanitarian Device Exemption (HDE) submissions.

-After submission of an original IDE, the FDA tracks subsequent submissions to that IDE as Supplements, Reports, or Amendments, as described below.
+After submission of an original IDE, the FDA tracks subsequent submissions to the IDE as Supplements, Reports, or Amendments, as described below.
 Reports are now tracked as a distinct submission type and are no longer considered Supplements.
 In addition, the FDA no longer considers responses from submitters to FDA deficiency letters to be Supplements.
 Instead, FDA tracks deficiency letter responses as Amendments to the original IDE, IDE Supplement or IDE Report for which we issued the deficiency letter.

 The FDA tracks requests for a new protocol, changes to the approved protocol, or changes to the device, such as device design or manufacturing change, as supplements.